 -t format Selects the output format.
-Can be either 1p, which is default, or mps, or hum, which is only human readable, or r1p, which is the same as 1p but with rows and columns randomly permuted.
-The permutation is depending on the seed. -o name Sets the base-name for the output files.
-Defaults to the name of the first input file with its path and extension stripped off. -F filter The output is piped through a filter.
-A %s in the string is replaced by the output filename.
-For example -F "gzip -c >%s.gz" would compress -n cform all the output files.
-Select the format for the generation of constraint names.
-Can be cm, -II CIOIIII which will number them 1n with a 'c' in front. cn will use the name supplied in the subto statement and number them $1n$ within the statement. cf will use the name given with the subto, then a 1n number like in cm and then append all the local variables from the forall statements. -P filter The input is piped through a filter.
+Can be either 1p, which is default, or mps, or pip, which is polynomial IP, or hum, which is only human readable, or rlp, which is the same as lp but with rows and columns randomly permuted.
+The permutation is depending on the seed .
+Also possible is pip m which means Polynomial IP. -o name Sets the base-name for the output files. o name Defaults to the name of the first input file with its path and extension stripped off. -F filter The output is piped through a filter.
+A %s in the string is replaced by the -i iiitei output filename.
+For example -F "gzip -c >%s.gz" would compress 1 / all the output files. -l length Sets maximal length of variables and constraints for 1p format files to -n cform length. -II CIOIIII Select the format for the generation of constraint names.
+Can be cm which will number them 1n with a 'c' in front. cn will use the name supplied in the subto statement and number them 1n within the statement. cf will use the name given with the subto, then a 1n number like in cm and then append all the local variables from the forall D ('I' statements. -P filter The input is piped through a filter.
 A %s in the string is replaced by the input filename.
-For example -P "cpp -DWITH_C1 %s" would pass -s seed the input file through the C-preprocessor.
-Positive seed number for the random number generator.
-For example -s seeu -s 'date +%N' will produce changing random numbers. -v 05 Set the verbosity level.
-0 is quiet, 1 is default, 2 is verbose, 3 and 4 are chatter, and 5 is debug. -D name=val Sets the parameter name to the specified value.
-This is equivalent with having this line in the ${ m ZIMPL}$ program: param name:=val.
-If there is a declaration in the ZIMPL file and a -D setting for the same name, the latter takes precedent. -b Enables bison debug output. -f Enables flex debug output. -h Prints a help message. -m -O Writes a CPLEXmst (Mip STart) file.
-Try to reduce the generated LP by doing some presolve analysis. -o -r Writes a CPLEXord branching order file. -V Prints the version number.
+For example -P "cpp -DWITH_C1 %s" would pass the input file through the C-preprocessor. -s seed Positive seed number for the random number generator.
+For example -v 05 -s 'date +%N' will produce changing random numbers. -V U3 Set the verbosity level.
+0 is quiet, 1 is default, 2 is verbose, 3 and 4 are -D name=val chatter, and 5 is debug. -D name=vai Sets the parameter name to the specified value.
+This is equivalent with having this line in the ZIMPL program: param name:=val.
+If there is a declaration in the ZIMPL file and a -D setting for the same name, the latter takes precedent. -b Enables bison debug output. -Б -f Enables flex debug output. -h Prints a help message. -m Writes a CPLEXmst (Mip STart) file. -III -O Tries to reduce the generated LP by doing some presolve analysis. -o -r Writes a CPLEXord branching order file. -1 -V Prints the version number. - v i into the version number.